-Decision economics: does more data equal better decisions?
+Decision Economics: does more data equal better decisions?

 The obvious question is whether all of this data improves our ability to make good investment decisions or ultimately leads us to drown in the noise.
 In the second of a series of articles on how human behavior can affect investment decisions, we look at the benefits of managing our focus more effectively, including the data we choose to monitor most closely.